 Approval to student teach is granted only to teacher candidates who have been fully admitted to the professional level of the teacher education program and who maintain eligibility at that level.
-In addition to meeting established minimum grade point averages and Tennessee-approved PPST scores, approval to student teach requires:
+In addition to meeting established minimum grade point averages and Tennesseeapproved PPST scores, approval to student teach requires:

-- 1. A minimum overall 2.75 grade point average; - A minimum grade of C-minus in all courses in the academic major; - A minimum grade of C-minus in all required teacher education courses in the program of study; - Liability insurance; - 5.
-Verification of CPR and/or first aid proficiency; - Documentation of emerging teaching competencies in a portfolio; and - 7.
+- 1. A minimum overall 2.5 grade point average; - 2.
+A minimum grade of C-minus in all courses in the academic major; - 3.
+A minimum grade of C-minus in all required teacher education courses in the program of study; - 4.
+Liability insurance; - 5.
+Verification of CPR and/or first aid proficiency; - 6.
+Submission of a TBI background check indicating no areas of concern; - 7.
+Documentation of emerging teaching competencies in a portfolio; and - 8.
 Positive review by the Admission and Retention Committee.